yzhao062/pyod/docs/example.rst

         On Test Data:
         KNN ROC:0.9989, precision @ rank n:0.9

-6. Generate the visualizations by :func:`pyod.utils.data.visualize`
+6. Generate the visualizations by visualize function included in all examples:

     .. code-block:: python